MadeleineWalder/SushiCat/README.md

 - I used the [W3C HTML Validator](https://validator.w3.org/#validate_by_input) to test my html.

 The home page:
 The results showed an error in two places where an anchor tag is wrapping the buttons.
 I did some research and I couldn't find out **why** this is bad practise.
 I even found one website which gave an example of some html where the button was wrapped in anchor tags.
-The website actually offers coding course which I almost enrolled on myself.
+The website actually offers coding courses which I almost enrolled in myself.
 A link to the page is here: https://www.shecodes.io/athena/17038-how-to-add-a-link-to-my-button-in-html

 The only other solution I could find was to remove the button tags and use divs instead, but style them like buttons.
-Unfortunately I dont think I will have time to implement this as I'm worried about the implications this will cause so close to my deadline.
+Unfortunately I dont think I will have time to implement this as I'm worried about the implications this will cause to the layout of my site so close to my deadline.

 ![The W3C Validator showing my HTML](/docs/screenshots/hpvalid1.jpg)